Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-priority.rst

 Description
 ===========

-To query the current access priority applications call the :ref:`VIDIOC_G_PRIORITY <VIDIOC_G_PRIORITY>` ioctl with a pointer to an enum v4l2_priority variable where the driver stores the current priority.
+To query the woke current access priority applications call the :ref:`VIDIOC_G_PRIORITY <VIDIOC_G_PRIORITY>` ioctl with a pointer to an enum v4l2_priority variable where the woke driver stores the woke current priority.

-To request an access priority applications store the desired priority in an enum v4l2_priority variable and call :ref:`VIDIOC_S_PRIORITY <VIDIOC_G_PRIORITY>` ioctl with a pointer to this variable.
+To request an access priority applications store the woke desired priority in an enum v4l2_priority variable and call :ref:`VIDIOC_S_PRIORITY <VIDIOC_G_PRIORITY>` ioctl with a pointer to this variable.